 Extending the life of anodes for offshore pipelines: Some new technologies

 This paper discusses the practicalities of installing replacement cathodic protection to aging offshore pipelines using diver-assisted and diver-less systems.
 Current technology for condition assessment and life extension design criteria will be discussed in conjunction with new hardware technologies being utilized to improve reliability and reduce cost of life-extension projects.

 Monitoring CP performance in deep-water production systems

 Increasing interest in deep-water offshore areas has presented a whole set of new unsolved problems to the corrosion industry.

-Monitoring cathodic protection system performance in deep-water production systems (Part 2)
+Monitoring CP system performance in deep-water production systems (Part 2)